 The underlying objective is always that of making ourselves receptive to contamination between different languages, transversality, research and experimentation.

-Custom made method.
+Tailor made method.

 The RUFA training approach is based on a distinguished and specialized teaching method, which aims to join university curriculum and professional training.